mbsa-tud/ImgGen/README.md

 - **LabelParameters**:
     - `CategoryIDs`: Dictionary mapping object names to category IDs for segmentation.

-For more information on how to adjust the `config.json` parameters, please see UserManual.txt
+For more information on how to adjust the `config.json` parameters, please see [User Manual.](UserManual.md)

 ### Running the Image Generator Pipeline